fanoush/ds-d6/espruino/README.md

 Espruino console should work both on USB data pins (as serial port, not usb, speed 38400) and over Blueetooth.

 Currently no OLED or main DS-D6 module is included directly in the build as these are WIP.
 However this is not an issue since you can upload what you wish e.g. via [Espruino Web IDE](https://www.espruino.com/Web+IDE).
-Example you can use as a start is here https://gist.github.com/fanoush/ce461c73c299834bcb53a615721b5a2e
+Example you can use as a start for DS-D6 is [here](https://gist.github.com/fanoush/ce461c73c299834bcb53a615721b5a2e) or for HX03W [here](https://gist.github.com/fanoush/56db50bd2392abedc15039bc6e7e5f06)

 ## How to rebuild
 - clone espruino repo